MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--trisoupFineRayTracingEnabled=0|1`
 Controls the activation of additional ray tracing from non-integer origin.

+### `--trisoupNonCubicNodeNearOriginSideEnabled=0|1`
+Controls the activation of the non cubic nodes near the origin side of the slice bounding box.
+When enabled, the encoder will determine the bounding box origin to be used for the TriSoup volume in each slice.

+### `--trisoupNonCubicNodeFarFromOriginSideEnabled=0|1`
+Controls the activation of the non cubic nodes far from the origin side of the slice bounding box.
+When enabled, the encoder will determine the bounding size to be used for the TriSoup volume in each slice.

 ### `--trisoupImprovedEncoderEnabled=0|1`
 (Encoder only)
 Controls the activation of improved determination of trisoup vertex position.